 It is also a site builder that eliminates the need for designers to hand off their designs.
 What this means for you, as an advanced user or designer who wants more freedom than traditional website builders like Wix or Weebly can offer, Webflow offers it all in one place!

-Webflow’s best feature is their Visual Designer, which lets you see your website design in real-time.
+Webflow’s best feature is its Visual Designer, which lets you see your website design in real time.
 Unlike other website builders, Webflow doesn’t hold back on what you can do and isn’t restricted to a theme or plugin requirements.

 The beauty of Webflow is that it gives anyone the freedom to create any type of website, like a blog or eCommerce store.

-For beginners, you can access the Webflow University that offers online courses and training to help you design your perfect site.
+For beginners, you can access Webflow University, which offers online courses and training to help you design your perfect site.
 It’s easy to get started and comfortable using Webflow.
 Once you jump in, play around with the Visual Designer and Project Settings Dashboard, it’ll take no time at all before you’re up and running!

 The best part is, it’s free to get started.
-With Webflow, you can take as long as you like working on your site before launching it live and at no cost!
+With Webflow, you can take as long as you like to work on your site before launching it live and at no cost!

-Webflow offers two different plans depending on your needs: Site plan is for those who need just one site and allow you to connect a custom domain; Account plan is designed for agencies or freelancers but doesn’t come with hosting.
+Webflow offers two different plans depending on your needs: The site plan is for those who need just one site and allows you to connect a custom domain; the Account plan is designed for agencies or freelancers but doesn’t come with hosting.

 You can check out Webflow pricing here.